mikinty/Parallel-Video-Game-Music/docs/index.md

 Our project consisted of two major portions:

 1. Training: preprocessing MIDI files and training a Markov Model based on these MIDI files.
 2. Generation: using the Markov Model that was trained to generate music.

 ## Training

 ### Preprocessing

+Before we can do any training, we need to preprocess our MIDIs into a format our training algorithm can easily parse, since MIDIs themselves are very complicated, and contain many components that we would not want to have to deal with

 ### Markov Model